 - Using a small amount of cleanser, apply it gently to the face using your fingertips or a soft cotton wash cloth.

-- Use a circular movement while applying the cleanser gently to your facial skin.
+- Use a circular movement while applying the cleanser gently to your face.
 Cover all areas of the face from the forehead down to the cheeks, then the nose, chin and neck.
 Focus on the dirtiest areas, especially around the nose if you are prone to blackheads.
-The best face wash for blackheads will help to remove the grime in this area to leave smooth skin.
+The best face wash for acne & blackheads will help to remove the grime in this area to leave smooth skin.